A Study in Magic

-"You know," Dumbledore said, after the brief starting contest.
+"You know," Dumbledore said, after the brief staring contest.
 "When one lives as long as I do, and have done this interview as many times as I have, one starts to think there is no possible permutation one hasn't experienced."

 Sherlock nodded once, full of impatience.
 Dumbledore smiled at him benignly.

 "As you've gathered, Mr. Holmes, I'm the headmaster of a very special school.
 This school, Hogwarts, teaches young people how to harness and control a power which we call Magic."

 Sherlock didn't even blink at the announcement that would normally lead to accusations of insanity or worse.

 "I presume you call yourselves wizards and witches," he said.

 "Yes," Dumbledore said.
 "And Harry is a wizard."

 "Born.
 Magic is something either one has or does not have, though there are differences in talent for those who do."

 "Pity," said Sherlock.
 Then he shrugged dismissively.
 "Did I get anything wrong?"